Luganskaya-Svetlana/Physalis/README.md

 - [x] Generate sitemap.xml
 - [x] Add 'similar problems' field to admin panel
 - [x] Add 'notes' field to admin panel for problems (not displayed on the site)
+- [ ] Generate 'variant' on user request (e.g., complete 'variant' with chosen difficulty, or set of selected ids...)
+- [ ] Search id range (example: 1, 4, 8-13, 20-26).
+Important: users will be able to
+  generate their own variants.
+Allow to generate page with solutions for chosen ids (probably need to limit number of problems up to 50 or so).
+- [ ] For admin: Option to generate pdf when creating a 'variant'
+- [ ] Add comments for problems and flatpages
+- [ ] Subscribe on e-mail notifications on adding new articles/problems of specified difficulty/subject etc.
 - [ ] When paste an image from the clipboard (Ctrl+V) to the "text of problem" field, send it via API to trained chat-gpt model and return latexified text.
   Useful to convert screen captures to text seamlessly.